seijimaekawa/empirical-study-of-GNNs/README.md

 ## Hyperparameters
 ### Search Space
 The hyperparameter search space for each model is listed in [json files](https://github.com/seijimaekawa/empirical-study-of-GNNs/tree/main/configs/parameter_search).
-### The Best Sets of Hyperparameter for Each Experiment
+### The Best Sets of Hyperparameters for Each Experiment
 Also, we show the [best parameter sets](https://github.com/seijimaekawa/empirical-study-of-GNNs/tree/main/configs/best_params/full_hyperparameter_search) used for the experiments.

 # Run GNN